 Step 3: SaaS product MVP development

 What do you need to launch a successful SaaS application and validate the value proposition?
-We have no doubt about it – creating an MVP is an advisable stage of your software-as-a-service product development.
+We have no doubt about it – creating an MVP (minimum viable product) is an advisable stage of your SaaS product development.

 Although it is not an end-product, it solves your customers’ critical problem.
 An MVP must appeal to your target audience and make people love your product.
 The primary purposes of launching an MVP prior to developing a fully functional SaaS product are: